vcavallo/git-slides/slides/slides.md

 ---

-# Extra Credit - how the blob is formed
+# Extra Credit - How the blob is formed

 - compressed with zlib (https://en.wikipedia.org/wiki/Zlib)
 - ...that's about it.